Now, let’s add a new build step that generates code using a templating engine called Jinja2.

 Open the BUILD file in the tools

-rule which we used to run the copier
+rule which you used to run the copier

 tool.
-We’ll make an identical one for jinja2 (note that the package name with a hyphen was converted by rules_python to be an underscore here!)
+Make an identical one for jinja2 (note that the package name with a hyphen was converted by rules_python to be an underscore here!)

 attribute, since Bazel enforces that the dependency graph doesn’t get tangled by default.